Ouranosinc/cookiecutter-pypackage/README.rst

 --------

 * Testing setup with ``unittest`` with ``coverage run`` or ``pytest``
-* `pyproject.toml`_ with flit_ backend for PEP 517/621-compliant packaging.
+* `pyproject.toml`_ with the flit_ backend for PEP 517/621-compliant packaging.
-* `GitHub Actions`_: Ready for GitHub Actions Continuous Integration testing.
+* `GitHub Actions`_: Ready for GitHub Actions Continuous Integration testing and Deployment.
 * `Conda`_ environment file: Optionally use ``conda env create -f environment-dev.yml`` to create a new environment with the correct Python version.
-* Tox_ testing: Setup to easily test for Python 3.8, 3.9, 3.10, 3.11, 3.12, and PyPy3.
+* Tox_ testing: Setup to easily test for Python 3.8, 3.9, 3.10, 3.11, 3.12, 3.13, and PyPy3.
 * Sphinx_ docs: Documentation ready for generation with, for example, `Read the Docs`_
 * pre-commit_ hook: Run your tests and linting (e.g. `black`, `flake8`, `pylint`, etc.) before you commit your code!
 * `pre-commit.ci`_: Automate `pre-commit` checks and corrections in your Pull Requests.